For a nice, 3 day California road trip, here’s where we recommend visiting and what to expect!

-We backtrack a bit before heading south towards.
+We went back up a bit before heading south towards.
 This stop includes a visit to Morro Rock, the giant jutting rock in the water at Morro Bay.
 We just had to add this into our California road trip itinerary, especially since it wasn’t too far!

 Morro Rock is the visual symbol of Morro Bay.
-The rock is an actual volcanic plug (hardened magma on top of when the volcano was active) and stands over 500 ft tall.
+The rock is an actual volcanic plug, which is hardened magma on top of when the volcano was active.
+It stands over 500 ft tall.
 You can drive right up to it and watch the surfers or walk around the path leading to the harbor.

 If you’re hungry head to the harbor and enjoy and of the restaurants lined up next to the boats and bay.

-On your way out be sure to pass the road that goes along the Morro Bay State Park to the Sea Pines Golf Resort where there are more scenic views and walking paths!
+On your way out be sure to pass the road that goes along the Morro Bay State Park to the Sea Pines Golf Resort.
+That’s where the most scenic views and walking paths are!

 Pismo Beach Sand Dunes (29.7 miles)

 Pismo Beach is another area where you could easily spend an entire afternoon in.
-We skipped the central beach area and headed to the Oceano Sand Dunes where you can literally drive on the beach for miles!
+We skipped the central beach area.
+Instead, we headed to the Oceano Sand Dunes.
+You can literally drive on the beach for miles!

-What really caught our attention here would be the RVs and campers parked right on the beach facing the ocean with a backdrop of the rolling sand dunes.
+What really caught our attention here would be the RVs and campers parked right on the beach!
+They had the best view with the ocean and rolling sand dunes.

-If you want to spend more time here then you can rent a dune buggy or a four wheeler from any of the ATV rental shops right on the beach.
-This was extremely tempting to us, but we had more stops to make and had to keep on moving!
+If you want to spend more time here, then you can rent a dune buggy or a four wheeler.
+You can find plenty of ATV shops right on the beach.
+This was extremely tempting to us.
+However, we had more stops to make and had to keep on moving!